au5ton/rosetta/README.md

 - The last language you selected is saved so the next page you visit after clicking a link automatically translates ([per session per origin](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage))
 - Bypass translation using the CSS class `.skiptranslate`
+- Only the elements that are visible in the viewport are translated, detected with [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver).

 ## Limitations